Los Angeles City Attorney's Tobacco Enforcement Program

 The Tobacco Enforcement Program (TEP) within the Office of LA City Attorney Mike Feuer is responsible for developing citywide tobacco-control policies and enforcing tobacco-related laws.
 In addition to issuing permits to more than 4,000 tobacco retailers in the city, TEP develops health-focused initiatives, such as Decreasing Adolescent Tobacco Access (DATA) and Responsible Retailer - and regularly collaborates with LAUSD - all in effort to keep cigarettes, e-cigarettes (vapes) and other tobacco products away from minors.

 To report a violation of retailer sales, inquire or retailer information, or request a youth tobacco use prevention presentation please email the Tobacco Enforcement Program.

 Information for Tobacco Retailers in the City of Los Angeles

-If you sell tobacco products in the City of Los Angeles, you MUST have a valid City of Los Angeles Tobacco Retailer’s Permit, which is described in detail in the LA Municipal Code.
+If you sell tobacco products in the City of Los Angeles, you MUST have a valid City of Los Angeles Tobacco Retailer’s Permit, described in detail in the LA Municipal Code (link to PDF).
 It is a misdemeanor to sell tobacco products without a Tobacco Permit, punishable by up to six months in jail and/or a $1,000 fine.
 The City of Los Angeles will suspend your Tobacco Permit if you sell tobacco to a minor, allow indoor smoking in an enclosed workplace or are convicted of violating any law involving tobacco retailing.

 • First violation: 30-day Tobacco Permit suspension